Home

 Treatment

-Treatment for central sleep apnea usually consists of a sleep study, which may be performed at a qualified sleep center.
-You may need to spend the night in order to be observed.
 Once diagnosed, the sleep disorder may be treated with continuous positive airway pressure, which is known as a CPAP machine.
 A newer airflow device known as Adaptive servo-ventilation (ASV) may also be used.

-Occasionally drugs to stimulate breathing may be required.
-If the problem is caused by an underlying disease, treatment of that disorder may also help.
 You may also need a heart specialist or nervous system specialist if your condition points to problems in those areas of the body.
 It is critical to see a physician right away if you are experiencing problems breathing during sleep.

 More About Sleep Apnea